athervvidhate/MiniGit/readme.md

 ## Testing
 [(top)](#contents)

-To do manual tests you can compile your files using `javac gitlet/Main.java` and then run commands by entering things like `java gitlet.Main init`.
+To do manual tests you can compile your files using `javac minigit/Main.java` and then run commands by entering things like `java minigit.Main init`.
 You can also run the provided tests, although they may require an older version of Java (JDK 17) and JUnit (Junit 4).

 ---